ashprabaker/openapi-to-mcp/README.md

 1. Run the tool with your OpenAPI spec: `openapi-to-mcp ./spec.yaml -k your-api-key`
 2. In Claude Desktop, add the MCP Server via the "Add Tool" button
 3. Use the "Connect to local server" option and follow the prompts

+## 🔧 Troubleshooting

+### JSON Parsing Errors in Claude Desktop
+If you see errors like `MCP firecrawl: Unexpected token '/'...` or other JSON-related errors:

+1. Make sure you're using the latest version of this tool
+2. Try running with the `--no-ui` flag: `openapi-to-mcp your-api.yaml --no-ui`
+3. When registering with Claude Desktop, the tool automatically adds this flag

+The `--no-ui` flag ensures clean JSON communication by:
+- Disabling the ASCII art banner
+- Removing colorful output
+- Redirecting all UI elements to stderr instead of stdout
+- Keeping the MCP communication channel clean

 ## 📝 License